Learning at Home

 This page has been created to provide ideas and support for your child's learning at home journey.
 Please know these are just suggestions and there is no expectation that these are completed.
 This is a place to come if you are struggling for ideas of your own or want creative ways for your child to engage in learning at home.

-From April the 14th Term 2 will begin.
-Teachers will be in contact with you and your children via Seesaw to provide further learning at home opportunities.
 We understand that every household will be different and these learning opportunities are for you to use as needed.
 You can engage with these as much or as little as you see fit.
 There is no obligation or expectation to work through every idea provided.

 A reminder that your child’s teacher will be regularly updating learning opportunities and communicating with you via Seesaw.
 Teachers will be available for you and your child during school hours to communicate with about their learning.